Note

 Load the dataset, in our example we are reading the organic molecules.

-as the inputs and return an array of features.
+take structures and environments as the inputs and return an array of

 if environments is not None: